electricimp/imp-central-impt/TestingGuide.md

 2. Obtain Device Group.
 If you already have/know a Device Group, notice it's Id or Name.
 If you do not have a Device Group, create a new one by [**impt dg create**](./CommandsManual.md#device-group-create) command.
 You need to specify the Product when creating the Device Group.

+Theoretically, you may try to use Device Group of any [type](./CommandsManual#device-group-type).
+Practically, it is recommended to use Device Group of the *development* type.

 *Example:*
 **TODO** - screenshot